Farmers & Growers

 Fruits and vegetables continue to be associated with foodborne illness outbreaks, including, but not limited to lettuce, spinach, cantaloupe, tomatoes, cilantro, and green onions.

-Using good agricultural practices (GAP) is one way that farmers and growers can reduce the risk of microbial contamination of the fruits and vegetables they produce.
+Using good agricultural practices (GAP) is one way farmers and growers can reduce the risk of microbial contamination of the fruits and vegetables they produce.
 GAP programs address the safety of water, manure use, sanitation, and personal hygiene practices on the farm, in the field, during harvest, packing, and transportation.
+This voluntary program through USDA conducts an audit on a farm operation to check for these basic practices.
+Our training program will help you prepare for a GAP audit and continue producing high-quality products using the best food safety standards.
+Visit https://www.ams.usda.gov/services/auditing/gap-ghp for more information on the GAP program and various components.

 Food Safety Modernization Act: Produce Safety Rule